 A rental bond is the money you pay at the start of a tenancy to provide financial security for the landlord in case you breach the terms of the lease.
 Essentially, it’s designed so that if you damage the property at all during your lease, the landlord can keep the bond and use it for repairs and cleaning when you leave.

 The bond money is held by a regulatory body such as Consumer and Business Services until you claim it back at the end of your tenancy.
-For most properties, the most a bond can cost is the equivalent of 6 weeks rent (tenancies over $251 per week).
+For most properties, the most a bond can cost is the equivalent of 4 weeks rent (tenancies under $800 per week).

 If by the end of the lease you have left the property unclean, damaged (besides ‘fair wear and tear’), or with rent owing, you may not be able to claim back your bond.
 This is because the landlord has a right to claim the reasonable costs of cleaning and repairs from your bond – hence the importance of leaving the property as you found it.